gocobalt/cobalt-sdk/README.md

 ## Using Async Await

-Breakout APis can be called using popular Async Await method too:
+Cobalt APis can be called using popular Async Await method too:

 ```JavaScript
 await Client.createLinkedAccount({